 The era of truly reliable cars is a thing of the past.
 World-famous status, an illustrious name, and other concepts that are attractive to a wealthy audience can now ring hollow.
 Car owners tend to see this as a conspiracy by manufacturers who want to make extra money on the sale of components and service maintenance, as well as increase car turnover.
-How justified are such suspicions?
+Representatives of the prominent car dealership in Indianapolis, Indy Auto Man, disclosing below if these suspicions justified or not.

 Automaker policies have indeed changed over the past decades.
 However, this is not only due to the desire to make more money from car owners.
 Most frequent breakdowns are due to the changed design of cars, new materials, and increased requirements for driving comfort.